TdWa/TdWa/README.md

 In 2020 I decided to follow my passion for computer technology and start a coding career.
 I had just finished a master's in Law and Technology, but during my studies I'd discovered I have a lot more interest in tech itself than in arguing about it as a lawyer.
 Since then I've been coding and learning new things every day and I'm really happy that I made this choice!

 After first doing a lot of online courses, studying and practicing on my own, I recently graduated from the [Codaisseur Academy](https://codaisseur.com/courses/academy/) in Amsterdam, where I've been following an intensive full-stack web development bootcamp for the past three months.
-Now I'm looking for opportunities to work as a junior developer, to apply the skills that I've learned and develop myself further as a programmer.
+Now I'm working as a developer at [kaartje2go.nl](https://kaartje2go.nl).

 ### Languages and Tools: